 Be prepared for fights and worse if you want to keep both kinds of pets in your home.
 The question is, are some fights unavoidable and others just a possibility?
 So let’s consider the dog breeds that are the worst to try to keep together with cats.

-Worst Dog Breeds for Cats: 12 Cat-Unfriendly Dog Breeds
+Worst Dog Breeds for Cats: 12 Dog Breeds You Don’t Want Around Cats

 Dogs that have been bred to hunt larger animals, like the Cane Corso, will also feel the urge to hunt cats.
 Although they are capable of bringing down a large prey animal, they are not too proud to get small ones.